vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 6.2–3 \(cf. ŚBr 6.1.3.8–18\).
 Apparently, the 6th adhyāya  of the KauṣBr does not make

-a connection between this myth of the birth of Rudra \(6.1–3\) and the second section \(6.4–11\) dealing mainly with the function of the brahma´n  priest, in which context the
+a connection between this myth of the birth of Rudra \(6.1–3\) and the second section \(6.4–11\) dealing mainly with the function of the brahmán  priest, in which context the

 myth of the sacrifice of the gods and their injury by the prāśitra  is described \(see above,